-12.36 Crucially, the right to erasure does not apply if using the data is necessary to exercise the right to freedom of expression and information.
-In practice, this is likely to be similar to balancing public interest considerations proportionately (see Apply the journalism exemption).

-12.37 To help you determine whether you need to use the data to exercise the right to freedom of expression, you should take into account the factors used by the European Court of Human Rights when balancing these rights.

-12.38 These factors are a guide and some may have more or less relevance, depending on the circumstances, including:
+- 12.36 Crucially, the right to erasure does not apply if using the data is necessary to exercise the right to freedom of expression and information.
+In practice, this is likely to be similar to balancing public interest considerations proportionately (see Apply the journalism exemption). - 12.37 To help you determine whether you need to use the data to exercise the right to freedom of expression, you should take into account the factors used by the European Court of Human Rights when balancing these rights. - 12.38 These factors are a guide and some may have more or less relevance, depending on the circumstances, including: - how much the information contributes to a debate of public interest; - how well known the person concerned is and the subject of the article; - the prior conduct of the person (eg have they actively invited media attention?); - how you obtained and verified the information;

+Commented [A54]: See the wording of Art 17(2) (for all suggested changes)

-- how much the information contributes to a debate of public interest; - how well known the person concerned is and the subject of the article; - the prior conduct of the person (eg have they actively invited media attention?); - how you obtained and verified the information; - the content, form and impact of the publication; and
+Commented [A55]: Art 19 is a listed UK GDPR provision for the purposes of the Journalism Exemption. • the content, form and impact of the publication; and